 If any of these match the situation you were in when you took

-out your payday loan with Cash Converters, you should lodge a
+out your payday loan with Cash Converters, you should contact Cash

-If you need help lodging your complaint, you can talk to a free
+If you need help lodging a complaint, you can talk to a free and

-business hours, or find one near you by using our online
+one near you by using our online financial counsellors

 loans page also explains who can get a payday loan, how these